Dark Matter as a Trapped K=6 Remnant in the Octahedral Voids of the FCC Vacuum Lattice

 framework.

+2. Suppressed first-order EM coupling.
 The octahedral defect has suppressed single-

 level expected for charged or magnetic-moment-bearing dark matter would falsify the